TenthPres/TouchPoint-WP/README.md

     - Link TouchPoint Meetings with Calendar events (Requires Pro version of The Events Calendar)
 - Small Groups
     - Suggest demographically-targeted small groups.
-- Global Outreach
-    - Partner bios and info can be imported from TouchPoint for display on your public website, with appropriate care for their security
 - Bios & Contact Info
     - Generate bio pages for officers or staff members from TouchPoint People records.